About the NIHR ARC OXTV

 Who we are and what we do:

-We are a collaboration of health and social care focused organisations (including universities, local NHS trusts, councils and charities) working together in the Oxford and Thames Valley region.
+The ARCs are a collaboration of health and social care focused organisations (including universities, local NHS trusts, councils and charities) working together in the Oxford and Thames Valley region.
 We are hosted by Oxford Health NHS foundation Trust and led from the University of Oxford’s Nuffield Department of Primary Care Health Sciences.

 We carry out “applied” health and social care research – research intended to solve practical problems – as opposed to more curiosity driven “basic research”.